IMSE Advisory Board

 Mr. LaCour is senior vice president of Office Services at Raymond James, a diversified financial services company engaged primarily in financial planning, wealth management, investment banking, and asset management.
 He is responsible for the management of real estate, facilities, construction, procurement, corporate travel and meeting planning, production printing, and security.
 Previously, Raymond was vice president Corporate Real Estate, at Capital One Financial Corporation where over an 11-year period he held executive responsibilities for real estate transactions; development and construction; facilities management; workplace design; security; and client relationship management.
 Prior to joining Capital One in 1999, he held a number of different managerial and engineering positions at AT&T Paradyne, Gould Computer Systems and Northern Telecom, Inc. Raymond has a B.S. in industrial engineering from the University of South Florida and an MBA from the University of Michigan.

-Steve Torbett is senior product manager for software, service and integrated technology at Rubbermaid Healthcare.
-He has over 25 years experience in product management and development working with Premier Healthcare Alliance, UPS, AT&T, Verizon, Sales Technologies, Cisco and IBM in computers, software, telecommunications, data, and supply chain management.
-Ten of those years were focused on healthcare applications.
+Steve Torbett is senior manager of acute care products at Capsa Healthcare.
+He has over 25 years of experience in product management and development working with Premier Inc., UPS, AT&T, Verizon, Sales Technologies, Cisco and IBM in computers, software, telecommunications, data analytics, and supply chain management.
+Twelve of those years were focused on healthcare applications.
 Steve has a B.S. in industrial engineering from the University of South Florida and an MBA from Duke University.

 Chris Waring | Publix Supermarkets Inc.

 Chris Waring graduated from the University of South Florida with a BS in industrial engineering in 2000.
-He is currently the senior labor systems engineer at Publix Supermarkets, Inc., and responsible for ensuring that the labor management system fairly and correctly utilizes engineered labor standards to generate hours for more than 100,000 associates.
-He is 35-years-old and began his career with Publix at the age of 16.
-He worked in nearly every department of their retail operations during his time in high school and college, and uses those experiences learned everyday in his current position.
-Chris left retail operations in 1999 to gain experience in industrial engineering through an internship program and has worked with the IE group at Publix since then.
-He has held the positions of industrial engineering intern, industrial engineer, senior industrial engineer, and his current position senior labor systems engineer, which was created in 2011 and allows him to focus full time on Publix's labor management system.
+He is currently the Director of Retail Scheduling and Forecasting at Publix Supermarkets, Inc., and responsible for ensuring that the labor management system fairly and correctly utilizes engineered labor standards to generate hours for more than 150,000 associates.
+He is 41-years-old and began his career with Publix at the age of 16.
+He worked in nearly every department of their retail operations during his time in high school and college, and uses those experiences learned every day in his current position.
+Chris left retail operations in 1999 to gain experience in industrial engineering through an internship program and worked with the IE group at Publix until taking over the Retail Scheduling and Forecasting department.
+He has held the positions of industrial engineering intern, industrial engineer, senior industrial engineer, senior labor systems engineer, and his current position as Director of Retail Scheduling and Forecasting.

 Michael Washington | Centers for Disease Control and Prevention